openfl/OpenFLDevelopersGuide/using-the-drawing-api/advanced-use-of-the-drawing-api.md

 With these classes, you can store a complete drawing in a Vector object of IGraphicsData type (Vector.&lt;IGraphicsData&gt;).
 You can then reuse the graphics data as the data source for other shape instances or to store drawing information for later use.

 Notice you have multiple fill classes for each style of fill, but only one stroke class.
-ActionScript has only one stroke IGraphicsData class because the stroke class uses the fill classes to define its style.
+Haxe has only one stroke IGraphicsData class because the stroke class uses the fill classes to define its style.
 So every stroke is actually defined by a combination of the stroke class and a fill class.
 Otherwise, the API for these graphics data classes mirror the methods they represent in the flash.display.Graphics class:

 | **Graphics Method** | **Corresponding Class** |
 | --- | --- |